 Nursing exams will be formatted to the NCLEX-PN Test Plan.
 In addition to multiple choice questions, alternate formats may be given.
 This may include fill-in-the-blanks, identifying hot spots, short answers, and multiple responses.
 Charts, graphics, sound, and video may be included.
 The theory grade in NUR courses will be based on unit tests and the final exam.
 If the unit test and final exam average is at least 80, other grades will be averaged and calculated in as a unit test.
+If the average of the unit test and final exam is less than 80, no other work will be counted.
 These other grades include Medication competency (1st grade), interview paper grade, and final care plan grade.

 Unit tests will account for 75% of the grade and the final exam 25%.
 If the average of unit tests and final exam is 80, the average of other required work will be calculated in as part of the 75% unit test grade.